Under scrutiny, key Franklin fund posts rare outflow

 EMERGING MARKETS

-After the dollar, the fund is most heavily exposed to the Korean won.
-Other heavy currency exposures include the Polish zloty and Malaysian ringgit.
+After the dollar, the fund is most heavily exposed to the Korean won KRW=.
+Other heavy currency exposures include the Polish zloty PLN= and Malaysian ringgit MYR=.
 Aside from the U.S. dollar, all have fallen to their lowest in more than a year in recent days.

 Emerging market bonds, particularly denominated in local currencies, were a favorite of investors for much of this year, drawing in fund flows on expectations of higher yields compared with the developed world.
 But contagion from the euro zone debt crisis and worries about the U.S. and Chinese economies have led to a flight from risky assets and a reversal in those flows in recent weeks.